andrewmartin/node-lyft/README.md

 This is a WIP wrapper written in node for the [Lyft](https://www.lyft.com/developers) API.
 It's meant to be used alongside your existing application to quickly and easily facilitate calls to the API.

+For a sample application using this wrapper, check out our [Node Lyft Starter](https://github.com/andrewmartin/node-lyft-starter) project.

 Installation
 ------------